Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 * Are engineering teams siloed by function?
 * Does the management come from companies with a reputation for flexibility?
 * How aligned is their tech stack with the latest technology?
+* Do your potential teammates believe developers perform better when given instruction to minimize thinking?

+On that last question, you can try asking them about ROI on unit testing.
+If the response is something like, "Testing pyramid - that's all you need to know." or "I just check the Definition of Done." then it's possible they either prefer code factory or have worked at one too long.

+"We don't have time for testing because of the deadlines" is also a tip off but if they are that honest you could maybe just directly ask if this is a code factory.

 ## What if you are a team lead or manager?
 Code factories are stressful for their leaders since there is a general lack of energy and initiative.